Enhanced Access Fund

 The New Zealand Walking Access Commission administers a contestable fund to support projects aimed at enhancing access to New Zealand's great outdoors.
 This fund is known as the Enhanced Access Fund.

-The application process for 2016-2017 funding is now open.
-There are two funding rounds this financial year, with a total of $56,000 available across the two rounds.
+The application process for 2018-2019 funding is now open.
+There are two funding rounds this financial year, with a total of $100,000 available for distribution across both rounds.
 Funding will be prioritised towards projects that help to secure certain and enduring access to the outdoors for future generations.